-Please always use your security code and/or cards when entering.

-Please do not share your security code with anyone who is not registered with your site as authorized to drop off or pick up your child.
-Make sure that adults who are authorized to pick up your child know the security code.
+- Please always use your access card and/or fingerprint when entering. - Please do not share your access card with anyone who is not registered with your site as authorized to drop off or pick up your child.
+Make sure that adults who are authorized to pick up your child have the access card or have their fingerprint access enrollment at the beginning of the school year.